kcaisley/frida/docs/readme.md

 - threshold noise: my 1mV measured value is way too high
 - 16, 20 wires
 - 12 effective bits
-- fix LSB in terms of error
-- credible value for noise of the comparator, in uV rms, in Spectre at a fixed speed (simulator bandwidth needs to be 10x circuit bandwidth)
-	- don't need layout, just add some dummy capacitance
 	- buffer and without buffer (it depends on kickback!)
 	-is my understanding of shift vs subradix correct?
-	- check the code to make sure it's correctly recombined
 -